PhungDucKien/excelium/slate/source/includes/_web_api.md

 action | the name of the action to execute text | the value to match with the result

-## Execute If Body Text Contain
+## Execute If Body Text Match

-Executes an action if the entire text of the page contains the given value.
+Executes an action if the entire text of the page matches the given value.

 ### Usage

 `
-executeIfBodyTextContain(action, text)
+executeIfBodyTextMatch(action, text)
 `

 ### Parameters